Finding Expected FrequenciesIn Exercises 7–12, (a) calculate the ... | Study Prep in Pearson+

 Expected Frequencies

 Expected frequencies are the theoretical counts that would occur in each cell of a contingency table if the variables were independent.
-They are calculated by multiplying the marginal totals of the corresponding row and column, then dividing by the overall total.
-This concept is crucial for conducting chi-square tests, as it helps determine if there is a significant association between the variables.
+They are calculated by multiplying the marginal totals of the corresponding row and column, then dividing by the total number of observations.
+This concept is crucial for conducting chi-square tests to determine if there is a significant association between the variables.

 Recommended video: